site-prism/automation_helpers/README.md

-# Citizens Advice - Automation Extensions
+# Citizens Advice - Testing

 This package will allow you to extend your automated testing frameworks with the following
 - Driver creation: Allowing you to simply reference your drivers with a simple method